Particular/docs.particular.net/samples/servicecontrol/adapter-asq-multi-storage-account/sample.md

  1. An environment variable named `AzureStorageQueue.ConnectionString.1` with the connection string for the Azure Storage Queues account to be used by `Sales` and `Shipping` endpoints.
  1. An environment variable named `AzureStorageQueue.ConnectionString.SC` with the connection string for the Azure Storage Queues account to be used by ServiceControl and the adapter.
  1. [Install ServiceControl](/servicecontrol/installation.md).
- 1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using Azure Service Bus transport:
+ 1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using Azure Storage Queues transport:

    * Add a new ServiceControl instance:
    * Use `Particular.ServiceControl.ASQ` as the instance name (ensure there is no other instance of SC running with the same name).